Chrétien de Troyes

-Le Conte du Graal, which is also known as Perceval, was created by Chrétien de Troyes between 1179 and 1190.
-Many manuscripts open with a prologue of 68 lines which ends with an ambiguous word play where the mystery word GRAAL is uttered for the first time, which suggests it inspired grail romance.
-Furthermore, the experts agree unanimously that it confirms that Philip of Alsace, the count of Flanders, commissioned the poem and provided the source material for Chrétien.
-Although the poet acknowledged the patronage of Marie de Champagne in an earlier work with some criticism, he praised Philip so lavishly in the prologue of the Conte du Graal that it is widely held that he had attached himself to the Flemish count in Bruges.
-This conjecture has some support from a local legend which seems to depict Count Philip as a keeper of the "Holy Grail".
-His father Thierry of Alsace had allegedly brought a vessel with the Holy Blood to Bruges after the Second Crusade where it is venerated to this day (1).
-It could mean that Chrétien died in Flanders because his poem ends before Perceval can correct his failure at the grail castle.
-The poet Gerbert, one of several continuators of the Conte du Graal, explains la mort, qui l’adevancha, that Chrétien had died before he could finish the work (2).
+Le Conte du Graal, also known as Perceval, is the last poem of Chrétien created between 1179 and 1190 CE.
+Many manuscripts open with a prologue of 68 lines which ends with an ambiguous word play where the mystery word GRAAL is uttered for the first time.
+Although Chrétien acknowledges the patronage of Marie de Champagne in an earlier work, he praises Philip of Alsace, the count of Flanders, so lavishly in the prologue of the Conte du Graal that it is widely assumed he attached himself to the count in Bruges.
+This conjecture has some support from a local legend, which depicts Count Philip as a keeper of the "Holy Grail".
+His father had allegedly brought a vessel with the Holy Blood to Bruges after the Second Crusade where it is venerated to this day (1).
+Hence, we are led to believe that Chrétien lived and died in Flanders, because his poem ends abruptly before Perceval can correct his failure at the grail castle.
+The poet Gerbert, one of several continuators of the Conte du Graal, points out la mort, qui l’adevancha, that Chrétien died before he could finish the work (2).

-There is, however, the possibility that the experts overlooked a few esoteric messages of the poet and came to the wrong conclusions.
-In Old French the word conte could either mean story, count, account, amount, value, meaning, or calculation (3), which makes the word play in lines 62-68 highly ambiguous.
-As it is the first time a grail is mentioned, the lack of clarity makes the unknown word even more mysterious!
-Even today, 'conte' is spelled differently to distinguish between conte (story, tale), comte (the title) and compte (amount, calculation), but the nasal pronunciation of "conte" (4) has been retained in modern French, which forces an audience to identify its meaning from the context.
-This led experts like Roach to interpret the entire prologue this way which differs greatly from the poet's other works because it is religiously themed to praise the count of Flanders.
+There is, however, the option that the experts misunderstand a few esoteric messages.
+In Old French the word conte can either mean story, count, account, amount, value, meaning, or calculation (3), which makes the word play in lines 62-68 highly ambiguous.
+As it is the first time a grail is mentioned, the lack of clarity makes the unknown word even more mysterious, which the poet surely intended!
+In modern French, 'conte' is spelled differently to distinguish between conte (story, tale), comte (the title) and compte (amount, calculation), but the nasal pronunciation of "conte" (4) remains, which still forces an audience today to identify its meaning from the context.
+This led experts like Roach to interpret the entire prologue this way, although it differs greatly from the poet's other works because it is religiously themed.
 Consequently, this is how the word play is usually interpreted:

 62 CRESTIIENS, qui entent et paine